Z0eDu/3400-group6/lab3/README.md

 ## Graphics
 ### Setup

 For our setup, we had to connect the FPGA to the monitor.
-To do this, we used a VGA connector that connects to GPIO pins 9, 11, 13, 15, 17, 19, 21, 23 on the FPGA, and then a VGA cable to connect the FPGA to the VGA switch.
+To do this, we used a VGA connector that connects to GPIO pins xxx on the FPGA, and then a VGA cable to connect the FPGA to the VGA switch.
 The VGA switch allows us to go between the computer and the FPGA input.

 <img src="https://docs.google.com/uc?id=0B0-yVGdr0EwoaTVfRHVFYTdCUU0" width="800">